 Dog control activities in Christchurch are funded totally from dog registration and other dog licence fees.
-Your registration fees pay for the service and they can be used for no other reason.
+Your registration fees pay for the service and the registration revenue can be used for no other reason.

-This includes the investigation, monitoring and resolution of dog nuisance complaints and assisting communities to be safe from dog-related risks, e.g. dangerous, aggressive, wandering and barking dogs.
+The services include the investigation, monitoring and resolution of dog nuisance complaints and assisting communities to be safe from dog-related risks or nuisance e.g. dangerous, aggressive, wandering and barking dogs.

 These programmes include: